Beta blockers

 What are beta blockers?

-Beta blockers are a type of medication that makes the heart beat more slowly to lower blood pressure.
+Beta blockers are a type of medicine that makes the heart beat more slowly.
+This also leads to lower blood pressure.
+You may also see them spelled β-blockers.

-Beta blockers are usually not prescribed in the first instance for people who only have high blood pressure (hypertension) but can be useful for some people with high blood pressure and other conditions, including ischaemic heart disease.
+Beta blockers are usually not prescribed in the first instance for people who only have high blood pressure (hypertension).
+They can be useful for some people with high blood pressure and other conditions.
+This includes ischaemic heart disease and heart failure.

 How do beta blockers work?

-Beta blockers can be useful when combined with other high blood pressure medications, especially if other heart conditions are present, such as:
+Beta blockers can be useful when combined with other heart medicines to treat heart conditions such as:

 - angina — pain in the chest caused by too little blood and oxygen getting to the heart